tommycs127/yumcha/README.md

 ### Limitations of Certain Schemes

-#### Tone Information Loss during Conversion
+#### Information Loss during Conversion

-Some schemes include specialized markers for detailed tone contours.
+Some schemes include specialized symbols for historical phonemes or detailed tone contours.
 For example, the Sidney Lau scheme distinguishes between the high-flat tone (`1°`) and the high-falling tone (`1`).
 In contrast, other schemes lack this distinction; in Jyutping, `1` represents both contours, where the high level tone is assumed by default.
 Consequently, this precise tonal granularity may be lost during scheme-to-scheme conversion.

 #### Unrepresentable Syllables

 Some schemes are designed in a way that loses certain phonological distinctions.

 For example, the S. L. Wong Romanization scheme uses `e` for `[ɛː]` and `u` for `[u̯]`, but it uses `eu` for `[yː]`.
 This prevents the scheme from being able to represent `[ɛːu̯]`.
 Therefore, converting an input such as `deu6` (in Jyutping) to the S. L. Wong scheme results in no valid output.

-> [!NOTE]
-> Such constraints must be explicitly defined in the `validate()` method of any subclass inheriting from the `Representation` class.
-Without properly defined constraints, exceptions or unexpected results may occur.

 ## 🛣️ Roadmap